 c) Interoperating with an SSHv1 protocol is not recommended and SSHv1 connection attempts should be rejected.

-d) References [SSH-ARCH], SSH-TRANS], [SSH-USERAUTH], [SSH-CONNECT].
+d) References [RFC 4251], [RFC 4253], [RFC 4252], [RFC 4254].

 Conclusions/Recommendations

 IP Network Security protocols (IPsec, SSL/TLS or SSH) can be used to provide baseline infrastructure security between machines communicating across the Itf-N. It is recommended to use these IP Network security protocols to provide underlying security for the 3GPP OA&M network, with the choice of protocols and cryptographic dependant on particular service provider and market requirements.